-When Anderson eventually returned, his importance to the United team had waned, and his early promise and reputation now seemed like a distant memory.
+When Anderson eventually returned, his importance to the United team had waned and his early promise and reputation now seemed like a distant memory.

-However, Anderson looked to have turned things around and re-established himself at the beginning of the 2011-12 season, and he started for United in their 8-2 win over Arsenal.
+He looked to have turned things around and re-established himself at the beginning of the 2011-12 season, and he started for United in their 8-2 win over Arsenal.

 “The boy is a fantastic talent.
 We expect him to be a key player this season.
 He has a good football knowledge.
 He understands the game very well.
-He has made tremendous improvement, and he is going to get a lot better,” said Sir Alex Ferguson.
+He has made tremendous improvement, and he is going to get a lot better,” said Ferguson.

 “He scored four goals for us last season, and if he gets eight or nine next season, it would a huge asset because the football side is very good indeed.”

-However, injuries struck once more and Anderson found himself on the sidelines again.
+But injuries struck once more and Anderson found himself on the sidelines again.

-Sir Alex Ferguson was known for being ruthless with players who didn’t match his high standards, but he clearly had a soft spot for Anderson.
+Ferguson was known for being ruthless with players who didn’t match his high standards, but he clearly had a soft spot for Anderson.